 Carolyn Kavita Tauro

-Carolyn Tauro is a Doctoral Research Fellow with the Information Systems Research group, with work experience on medical content and configuration on the DHIS2 software, developed by the Health Information Systems Programme (HISP).
+Carolyn Tauro is a Doctoral Research Fellow with the Information Systems Research group, with work experience on medical content, configuration and data reporting and visualisations on DHIS2, developed by the Health Information Systems Programme (HISP).
 She is a medical doctor and a public health professional with experience in infectious diseases, neglected tropical diseases, maternal and child health care, mental health, and health care related to sexual gender based violence, in medical humanitarian and conflict settings.